Somebody asked me the other day: “How many Krav Maga techniques do you know?”

 It becomes a doorway into a more intelligent (and more powerful) way to practice Krav Maga.

 Want to learn some practical Krav Maga, really quickly?
-Consider finding out more about our Krav Maga Essentials video, where you can learn several of the most important principles of Krav Maga, and how to apply them to become stronger and smarter in a fight.
+Consider finding out more about our Ultimate Krav Maga Course for Beginners video pack, where you can learn and master the basics of Krav Maga, and how to apply them to become stronger and smarter in a fight.